menu23/maze-warrior/README.md

 # Maze-Warrior

-Simple Augmented Reality Game
+Simple Augmented Reality Game.
 Player has to get through a maze to reach the exit.

-Built in:- Unity3D Game Engine
+Built in:- Unity3D Game Engine.
-Supported by:- Vuforia
+Supported by:- Vuforia.
 Character downloaded from Unity Asset Store.

 Requires:-